 What is email conversion rate?

 In a nutshell – it’s the number of journalists who respond to the pitch you’ve sent.
-Here’s a quick example, out of the 100 emails you sent to journalists 7 responded positively so your email conversion rate is 7%.
+Here’s a quick example – if out of the 100 emails you sent to journalists, 7 responded positively then your email conversion rate is 7%.

 That’s a lot of emails right?
 And that’s a lot of work you’ve put it to find those journalists.

 The cost of PR for startups #3: Distribution

 Getting PR coverage in media outlets means casting a wide net and distributing your content and press releases across different types of publications.
 This is where PR distribution services are handy – they distribute your content and monitor the coverage.
 They can start from as little as $99 per month and go as high as $1000 per month.

 But that’s just for distributing your content – you pay additional fees if they have to create the content for you.